vorachet/vmui/src/About.md

     - Owner::refilProducts <-> System::provideProductInstallation
     - Owner::configureTray <-> System::provideTrayInstallation

-# 2. The intended design for VMUI users and the validation
+# The intended design and the validation

-The ultimate goal of this mini-project is to facilitate the VMUI users' ability to develop React-based vending machine simulators more easily, so there will be high-level components that help ease the development tasks.
+The ultimate goal of this mini-project is to make it easier to develop configurable vending machine simulators, so there will be high-level components that ease the development tasks.

-## 2.1 High-level React components
+## High-level React components
 ```
   import { VMUI } from "..."
   import { VMSdk } from "..."